 01:27 Thank you.

-2:26 In many ways, our audacity to imagine helps push the boundaries of possibility.
-For instance, the Museum of Glass in Tacoma, Washington, my home state -- yoohoo Washington!
-(Applause) -- has a program called Kids Design Glass, and kids draw their own ideas for glass art.
-Now, the resident artist said they got some of their best ideas through the program because kids don't think about the limitations of how hard it can be to blow glass into certain shapes; they just think of good ideas.
-Now, when you think of glass, you might think of colorful Chihuly designs or maybe Italian vases, but kids challenge glass artists to go beyond that into the realm of broken-hearted snakes and bacon boys, who you can see has meat vision.
-(Laughter)
+02:40 has a program called Kids Design Glass, and kids draw their own ideas for glass art.
+The resident artist said they got some of their best ideas from the program, because kids don't think about the limitations of how hard it can be to blow glass into certain shapes, they just think of good ideas.
+Now, when you think of glass, you might think of colorful Chihuly designs, or maybe Italian vases, but kids challenge glass artists to go beyond that, into the realm of brokenhearted snakes and bacon boys, who you can see has meat vision.

-3:47 Now, if you don't trust someone, you place restrictions on them, right?
-If I doubt my older sister's ability to pay back the 10 percent interest I established on her last loan, I'm going to withhold her ability to get more money from me until she pays it back.
-(Laughter) True story, by the way.
-Now, adults seem to have a prevalently restrictive attitude towards kids from every "don't do that, don't do this" in the school handbook to restrictions on school Internet use.
+04:01 True story, by the way.
+Now, adults seem to have a prevalently restrictive attitude towards kids, from every "Don't do that, don't do this" in the school handbook, to restrictions on school Internet use.
 As history points out, regimes become oppressive when they're fearful about keeping control.
-And although adults may not be quite at the level of totalitarian regimes, kids have no, or very little say in making the rules, when really the attitude should be reciprocal, meaning that the adult population should learn and take into account the wishes of the younger population.
+And although adults may not be quite at the level of totalitarian regimes, kids have no or very little say in making the rules, when really, the attitude should be reciprocal, meaning that the adult population should learn and take into account the wishes of the younger population.

-5:12 I loved to write from the age of four, and when I was six my mom bought me my own laptop equipped with Microsoft Word.
-Thank you Bill Gates and thank you Ma.
+05:12 I loved to write from the age of four, and when I was six, my mom bought me my own laptop equipped with Microsoft Word.
+Thank you, Bill Gates, and thank you, Ma.
 I wrote over 300 short stories on that little laptop, and I wanted to get published.
-Instead of just scoffing at this heresy that a kid wanted to get published or saying wait until you're older, my parents were really supportive.
-Many publishers were not quite so encouraging, one large children's publisher ironically saying that they didn't work with children -- children's publisher not working with children?
+Instead of just scoffing at this heresy that a kid wanted to get published, or saying wait until you're older, my parents were really supportive.
+Many publishers were not quite so encouraging.
+One large children's publisher ironically said that they didn't work with children.
+Children's publisher not working with children?
 I don't know, you're kind of alienating a large client there.

-06:41 But the way progress happens is because new generations and new eras grow and develop and become better than the previous ones.
+06:41 But the way progress happens, is because new generations and new eras grow and develop and become better than the previous ones.
 It's the reason we're not in the Dark Ages anymore.
-No matter your position or place in life, it is imperative to create opportunities for children so that we can grow up to blow you away.
+No matter your position or place in life, it is imperative to create opportunities for children, so that we can grow up to blow you away.

 07:22 No, really, we are going to be the next generation, the ones who will bring this world forward.
-And in case you don't think that this really has meaning for you, remember that cloning is possible, and that involves going through childhood again, in which case you'll want to be heard just like my generation.
+And in case you don't think that this really has meaning for you, remember that cloning is possible, and that involves going through childhood again, in which case you'll want to be heard, just like my generation.
 Now, the world needs opportunities for new leaders and new ideas.
 Kids need opportunities to lead and succeed.
 Are you ready to make the match?
 Because the world's problems shouldn't be the human family's heirloom.

 07:59 Thank you.
 Thank you.